AWS-Security-Portfolio/ec2-hardening/README.md

 6. Verification and Documentation
    - Collected before-and-after evidence (screenshots) to demonstrate the impact of hardening actions and verify settings.

+7. Cleanup
+   - Terminated the EC2 instance to stop all compute and storage charges.
+   - Deleted the custom Security Group used for the lab.
+   - Removed the IAM role and any custom IAM policies created for the lab.
+   - Deleted any SSH key pairs or EBS volumes if created solely for this lab (optional)
+   - Confirmed no remaining resources to avoid unexpected AWS charges.

 ---